My Garage

 Mercury Mountaineer has the issue of group into valvetrain timing, cooling system integrity, and intake sealing.
 In engine air control, intake manifold O-Ring gaskets leaks cause vacuum leaks.
 The Mountaineer can idle, jerk, and stall and light the warning lamp.
 Perform the smoke inspections of the intake, check the PCV hoses and change the gaskets in order to reinstate the trims.
 Check before unmetered air codes and fuel trims that create excessively lean conditions in idle.
 With worn guides, the guides will rattle as the timing chain slaps in a valvetrain.
 The Mountaineer slogs on a cold start and during neutral blip throttle.
 Change over new cassettes and tensioner with the help of Mercury service data, check oil pressure and alignment chain.
 A leaking radiator drains and overheats the Mountaineer in cooling.
 Check white residue, pressure test and install updated radiator with Mercury updates.
 Train fan operation and maintain the stability of temperatures when a graded climb is experienced.
 Once repaired, the Mercury Mountaineer will start without noise, idle evenly and pull cleanly.
 According to Mercury inspection schedules, retest fluids after a heat soak.
 Time inspections accordingly that the Mountaineer is reliable in daily use.
 Freeze frames and fault codes to compare in the post repair drive.

-Mercury Mountaineer Parts Questions & Answers
+Mercury Mountaineer Parts and Q&A

 • Q: How to service the alternator on Mercury Mountaineer?